 Breakfasts are a treat, served under the blue sky in the lavender-fringed garden in warmer weather, and in the renovated barn in cooler months (8:30-10am).
 Expect a spread of simple but extraordinarily good local and seasonal treats (salami with hazelnuts, honey from the neighbour’s hive!) and plenty of patisserie from the local boulangerie.
 Washed down with a cafetiere of French coffee, it’s a perfect start to a day of exploring the bucolic countryside.

-Evening meals can be arranged with prior notice - formal dinners on Tuesday and Friday nights and assiette campagnards on Monday, Wednesday, Thursday and Sunday nights.
-We went with the latter option; gorgeous mushroom quiches, seasonal salads, olives and regional charcuterie left us bursting at the seams.
+Evening meals a couple of evenings a week can be arranged with prior notice and take the form of formal 3-course dinners on Monday and Friday nights.
+Gorgeous mushroom quiches and regional charcuterie left us bursting at the seams.

 - Dinner by arrangement